Not A Member Yet?

 But our survey did reveal some exciting statistics for lovers: 53% of “she-jaculators” say they are more likely to achieve wet nirvana when having sex with their partner.

 Only 20% reach nirvana by masturbating.
-27% said it’s the same whether they’re with a partner or going solo.
+27% said it’s the same whether with a partner or going solo.

-Again, each woman is unique so there is no “normal.”
-But here is the wet, wetter and super-soaked breakdown:
+Again, each woman is unique, so there is no “normal.”
+But here is the wet, wetter, and super-soaked breakdown:

 Quantity of fluid: